 When making a call

 Listen after you dial the number you are calling to determine which service provider is handling your call.
-When you place a call from a public or pay phone, the provider usually handles the call if you dial “0” before dialing the telephone number.
 The service provider must identify itself to you at the beginning of the call before the call is connected and billed.
 You will then be told how to learn the total price of a telephone call – including any surcharges – by pressing no more than 2 digits, or by staying on the line.

 Unless you use coins to pay for a call, the operator service provider will require you to charge the call to a calling card or credit card, call collect or bill the call to a third party.